simonecorsi/awesome/README.md

 *   [stretchr/testify](https://github.com/stretchr/testify) - A toolkit with common assertions and mocks that plays nicely with the standard library
 *   [eywu/goodbots](https://github.com/eywu/goodbots) - Verify IP addresses of respectful crawlers like Googlebot by reverse dns and forward dns lookups
 *   [microsoft/clock](https://github.com/microsoft/clock) - :clock4: Time utility with lovely mocking support
-*   [go-delve/delve](https://github.com/go-delve/delve) - Delve is a debugger for the Go programming language.
 *   [golang/protobuf](https://github.com/golang/protobuf) - Go support for Google's protocol buffers
 *   [Azure/go-asynctask](https://github.com/Azure/go-asynctask) - Simple mimic of async/await for those come from C# world, now you can Cancel(), Wait() on a go routine.
 *   [panjf2000/ants](https://github.com/panjf2000/ants) - 🐜🐜🐜 ants is a high-performance and low-cost goroutine pool in Go, inspired by fasthttp./ ants 是一个高性能且低损耗的 goroutine 池。